-The Council is party to the West Herts Crematorium Joint Committee under the Local Government Act 2000, as disclosed at note 19.
+The Council is party to the West Herts Crematorium Joint Committee under the Local Government Act 2000.

 15 External Audit Costs

 The council has incurred the following costs in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections for 2018/19 and 2019/20 by Ernst & Young.